mcfiredrill/mcfiredrill.github.io/_posts/2014-10-16-liquidsoap-dynamic-playlist.md

 end
 {% endhighlight %}

+The script can really do anything, as long as it prints out the path to the next song.
+Here is what my script looks like.

+{% highlight ruby %}
+#!/usr/bin/env ruby
+Bundler.require

+R = Redis.new

+next_song = R.lpop "datafruits.fm:playlist"
+puts next_song
+{% endhighlight %}

+When I run the script:

+{% highlight bash %}
+$ bundle exec ruby ./next_song.rb
+/tmp/broadcast.mp3
+{% endhighlight %}

 I have to mark this source as fallible, since its calling an external script.

 {% highlight ruby %}